Rice-OwlSat/owlsat-hardware/README.md

 # To-do (this is somewhat still a jumble of useful ideas)

-- Copy OWK repo hardware
+- ~~Copy OWK repo hardware~~
 - figure out what parts to keep and what to shave off
-- consolidate evrything we need into one board
+- consolidate everything we need into one board
 - use ADM1176 properly or remove (per mlyle's suggestion)
 - make transimpedance amp EUV measurement subsystem
 - add magnetorquer subsystem (max22200 full bridge driver)